Remember when you had your first online e-commerce store, and you were tracking your inventory shipment every hour to see where it was?

 Because time is money.
-Red Stag guarantees the accuracy for their U.S fulfillment.
-For every item that is mispackaged, shipped incorrectly, late, and even if they don’t log your products into inventory within 48hrs, you will get paid $50.
+Red Stag guarantees the accuracy of their U.S fulfillment.
+For every item that is mispackaged, shipped incorrectly, or late, and even if they don’t log your products into inventory within 48hrs, you will get paid $50.

 4. An Excellent Alternative to Amazon FBA